Z1bby/imdb-script/README.md

 ### Instructions for use:
 * randomizer.py
     * Make sure the server is running
     * To add a random movie type: `add`
     * To delete specific movie type: `delete <id>`
     * In order to exit type: `q`

 * server.py
     * To view unprotected movies in your web browser go to localhost:5000/unprotected
     * In order to view all movies you need to login (user: user, password: pass)
         * Go to localhost:5000/login
         * After authorisation go to localhost:5000/protected

+### Authentication details
+Firebase database is public and doesn't require any authentication.

+Authentication with flask /protected endpoint is established via tokens.

+Tokens are generated each time after successful authentication in /login endpoint (user: user, password: pass), and are returned as a json structure `{"token" : <token_utf8>}`.

+Token key is stored in session "SECRET_KEY", and algorithm used for encoding is HS256.

+Token validation can be checked in https://jwt.io/.
+To do that, paste the token returned from /login to Encoded section, specify secret key in Decoded section, and make sure algorithm HS256 is selected.

+After token is validated all data can be requested from /protected endpoint, where it's parsed to json from python dictionary.